daniel-ilett/blog/_drafts/2019-11-13-tut3-5-filmic-filters.md

 }
 ~~~

 As with many of the previous scripts, it just plugs in the values we'll need for the shader properties and performs a basic `Graphics.Blit` using the shader.
 Let's see it animated with a `strength` value of roughly 0.2.
-The GIF compression will make the effect look a little more grainy than running it on your own.
+The GIF compression will make the effect look a little grainier than running it on your own.

 ![Film Grain](/img/tut3/part5-film-grain-anim.gif){: .center-image }